chr1swallace/chr1swallace.github.io/index.md

 Our immune system protects us against infectious disease, but sometimes attacks our own cells, causing disease.
-My group develop and apply statistical genomic methods to understand the genes, cells and pathways involved in the aetiology of immune-mediated diseases such as type 1 diabetes and the relationships between different immune-mediated diseases.
+My group develop and apply statistical genomic methods to understand the genes, cells and pathways involved in the development of immune-mediated diseases such as type 1 diabetes and the relationships between different immune-mediated diseases.
 Our goal is to further the understanding of these diseases in order to help prevent and treat